-4. The Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, shall at all times be free from taxation by the State of Colorado or any political subdivision or other instrumentality of the State of Colorado under Colorado laws in effect as of the date hereof.
+5. The Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, shall at all times be free from taxation by the State of Colorado or any political subdivision or other instrumentality of the State of Colorado under Colorado laws in effect as of the date hereof.

-The Code establishes certain requirements that must be met subsequent to the issuance of the Bonds in order that interest thereon be and remain excluded from gross income for federal income tax purposes.
-Failure to comply with such requirements could cause the interest on the Bonds to be subject to such tax retroactive to the date of issuance of the Bonds.
-The requirements include provisions that restrict the yield and set forth limitations within which the proceeds of the Bonds are to be invested, including eligibility requirements for mortgages, and require that certain investment earnings be rebated on a periodic basis to the United States Treasury.
+The Code establishes certain requirements that must be met subsequent to the issuance of the Bonds in order that interest on the 2019 Series A Bonds and the 2019 Series C Bonds be and remain excluded from gross income for federal income tax purposes.
+Failure to comply with such requirements could cause the interest on the 2019 Series A Bonds and the 2019 Series C Bonds to be subject to such tax retroactive to the date of issuance of the Bonds.
+The requirements include provisions that restrict the yield and set forth limitations within which the proceeds of the 2019 Series A Bonds and the 2019 Series C Bonds are to be invested, including eligibility requirements for mortgages, and require that certain investment earnings be rebated on a periodic basis to the United States Treasury.
 The Indenture contains covenants of the Authority to comply with such requirements.
 The accrual or receipt of interest on the Bonds may otherwise affect the federal income tax liability of the recipient.
 The extent of these other tax consequences will depend upon the recipient's particular tax status or other items of income or deduction.
 We express no opinion regarding any such consequences.